Oxycontin Side Effects and Addiction Signs

 • Having an ongoing desire or unsuccessful efforts to reduce or stop use

-• Spending a great deal of time in acquiring the drug or recovering from the effects of it
+• Spending a great deal of time acquiring the drug or recovering from the effects of it

 • Craving OxyContin